SethuInnit/INL370-Accessibility-Ebook-Project/README.md

-The Project is a website that has a eBook, educating about Breast cancer
+The Project is a website that has a eBook and it'stranslations, educating about Breast cancer